gandradep/leaderBoard/README.md

 # LeaderBoard

-> Setting up the project for the Leaderboard list app.
+> Hitting up the project API for the Leaderboard list app.
+You can submit scores and get the scores submitted.

 >To run the project download the repository and install all the dependencies.